line/line-bot-sdk-java/lab3.md

 ## Working with your BOT

 It is very similar to Section 5 of the offline tutorial that you need to create a Connection, a PreparedStatement, execute the query, and obtain the result.
 The file `SQLDatabaseEngine.java` is a skeleton code that contains the private method `Connection getConnection()`.
 With that you can construct your `String search(String)` method.

+> Don't forget to change the constructor of KitchenSinkController so that SQLDatabaseEngine will replace DatabaseEngine.

 ## Unit Test